UNDP reports reveal the human rights defenders are still targeted by businesses, with 37% resulting in violence leading to loss of life.

 On the International Day to Prevention of Violence of Extremism, observed on February 12th every year, the United Nations Development Programme (UNDP) has discussed about the two UNDP’s reports regarding cases of the role of human rights defenders and laws and meatures that address strategic lawsuits against public participation (SLAPP) in the context of business and human rights.
 The reports highlight that freedom of expression for such activist groups in Thailand is still under threat, and there is intimidation against them.
 Promoting the core principles of human rights in the justice process is another avenue for preventing violence.

-Human rights defenders who come forward to disclose information about businesses face various forms of violations and abuses, to the extent that 30% of them even lose their lives.
+Human rights defenders who come forward to disclose information about businesses face various forms of violations and abuses, with over 30% losing their lives.

 The impact on human rights resulting from business activities is one of the most crucial issues that human rights defenders strive to protect.
 This makes them the primary targets of various forms of attacks orchestrated by businesses.